cerus/baim/README.md

 ## Installation

-BAIM is not available from the official JetBrains plugin repository because I'm too lazy to upload it.
-If this plugin ever gets some attention I'll probably change that.
+BAIM is not yet available from the JetBrains Marketplace.

+**Manual installation instructions**\
 You can install the plugin by downloading the `baim-VERSION.zip` file from the [latest release](https://github.com/cerus/baim/releases/latest) and clicking the "Install plugin from disk"-button in the